EmoCtrl: Controllable Emotional Image Content Generation: Conclusion

 \section{Conclusion}

 \paragraph{Discussion}

-We present EmoCtrl, a framework for generating images that evoke specified emotions while preserving user-provided content, supported by a newly constructed dataset.
-EmoCtrl learns emotional representations with only a small number of trainable parameters, and its textual and visual emotion tokens capture affect from semantic and perceptual perspectives.
-Extensive experiments show that EmoCtrl achieves a strong balance between semantic fidelity and emotional expressiveness.
-User studies and visualizations further validate its effectiveness, and downstream applications demonstrate its ability to generalize to diverse emotion-related generative tasks.
+We propose EmoCtrl, a method for generating images that evoke specified emotions from user-provided content, supported by a newly constructed training dataset.
+EmoCtrl learns visual emotion semantics with only a small number of learnable parameters and performs emotion augmentation at both the textual and visual levels.
+Extensive experiments show that our method achieves a strong balance between semantic fidelity and emotional expressiveness.
+User studies, visualizations, and ablation analyses further validate the effectiveness of EmoCtrl, while downstream applications demonstrate its ability to handle a wide range of emotion-related generative tasks.